inspect_ai.agent

 Sandbox agent bridge.

 Provide Inspect integration for agents running inside sandboxes.
-Runs a proxy server in the container that provides REST entpoints for the OpenAI Completions API, OpenAI Responses API, and Anthropic API.
+Runs a proxy server in the container that provides REST endpoints for the OpenAI Completions API, OpenAI Responses API, Anthropic API, and Google API.
 This proxy server runs on port 13131 and routes requests to the current Inspect model provider.

 @contextlib.asynccontextmanager